iandk/wg-install/README.md

 $ wget -qO /usr/local/bin/wg-install https://git.io/JedO6
 $ chmod +x /usr/local/bin/wg-install
 ```
-If you have a FQDN configured you can skip this step, otherwise you have to open the script and change `ENDPOINT=$HOSTNAME` to `ENDPOINT="YOURIP`
+If you have a FQDN configured you can skip this step, otherwise you have to open the script and change `ENDPOINT=$(hostname -f)` to `ENDPOINT="YOURIP`

 Run installer
 ```shell